Double Eagle II Airport: Facilities and aircraft

 Traffic pattern altitude is 6,800' mean sea level.
 Right hand traffic patterns for runways 22 and 35.

 For the 12-month period ending December 31, 2018, the airport had 78,860 aircraft operations, an average of 216 per day: 97% general aviation, 2% air taxi and 2% military.
-There was 136 aircraft based at this airport: 107 single-engine, 14 multi-engine, 9 helicopter, 4 ultralight and 2 jet.
+There were 136 aircraft based at this airport: 107 single-engine, 14 multi-engine, 9 helicopter, 4 ultralight and 2 jet.

 The data below lists annual total aircraft operations from 2009 to 2013 from the FAA's Air Traffic Activity System.
 The percent changes indicate an average of −3.61% in aircraft operations per year over the last 5 years.

 Filming location

 Scenes for the pilot episode of the television series Terminator: The Sarah Connor Chronicles were filmed on location at Double Eagle II Airport.
 For the filming, the airport's sign was partially covered with a new sign stating the fictional name, "Red Valley Regional Airport", but the lower portion of the sign stating the actual latitude, longitude, and elevation of the airport was left uncovered.

-The Better Call Saul episode "Fifi" was filmed here while it hosted one of two still operating B-29 Superfortress bombers, named FIFI.
+The Better Call Saul episode "Fifi" was filmed here while the airport hosted one of two still-operating B-29 Superfortress bombers named FIFI.